Gift Icon

 NVOCCs, on the contrary, typically provide door-to-door services.

-They take care of the entire shipping process from start to finish -- picking up the shipment, transporting it to the port, loading it onto the ship, and delivering it to its destination.
+They take care of the entire process from start to finish -- picking up the shipment, hauling it to the port, loading it onto the ship, and delivering it to its destination.

 Global reach